1-max-1/usb_ids_api/README.md

+# Warning ⚠
+⚠⚠ I have temporarily disabled the workflow and github pages site as I am no longer using this project.
+I can re-enable these if required.

 # USB ID's API
 [http://www.linux-usb.org/usb.ids](http://www.linux-usb.org/usb.ids) provides a list of USB device and vendor ID's.
 However, it is in a format which takes a little work to parse.
 This project includes a simple nodejs script to convert the data into JSON format, which is then exposed through github pages.